 Choosing Between PRI and SIP Trunking

 Selecting the right telephony solution depends on your organization’s unique needs.
+Therefore it’s important to understand what PRI and SIP trunk bring to the table.

 - Business Size: